joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6923421/2025/12/28/jaguars-colts-score-result-takeaways-2/

 **Patriots-Jets takeaways: Maye nearly perfect in New England's blowout win**\
-`Against the Jets, Maye became the first NFL player ever to complete 90 percent of his passes and throw for at least 250 yards and five TDs.`\
+`Against the Jets, Maye became the first NFL player to complete 90 percent of his passes and throw for at least 250 yards and five TDs.`\
 https://nytimes.com/athletic/6923543/2025/12/28/patriots-jets-score-result-takeaways/

 **Seahawks stuff Panthers, move one win from NFC's top seed: Takeaways**\